With the pressures of Brexit, along with economic and demographic changes, many institutions will be looking to make cuts in their operating budgets.

 4. Work with others

 None of us work in silos (at least we shouldn’t!) and cuts in our area will affect other teams.
-Discuss the implications with other senior mangers, explore what cuts they are considering.
-Too often there is an element of competition between leaders to protect their budgets with discussions undertaken on a 1:1 basis not in teams.
+Discuss the implications with other senior managers, explore what cuts they are considering.
+Too often there is an element of competition between leaders to protect their budgets with discussions undertaken on a 1:1 basis, not in teams.
 Collaborative work will ensure that those making the final budgetary decisions understand how a cut might have wider implications than they might immediately expect.
 It also shows that you are a true team player and that your focus is on the overall institution’s performance not just that of your team/area of work.

 5. Think long term